-- Clarity: Larger diamonds also show more flaws as their facet sizes are larger.
-So it becomes more important to make sure that it's eye-clean.
+- Clarity: Larger diamonds also show more flaws as their facets are larger.
+So, it becomes even more important to make sure that it's eye-clean.
 Usually, we recommend VS1 clarity to be on the safe side if you're buying from an online store without viewing Idealscope and/or ASET images first.
 But in reality, you can go down to VS2 if you are able to see actual photos/videos of the diamond to verify that it's eye-clean.

 - Shop online: 3-carat diamonds are very rare.
-And we guarantee that your local jeweler will not just happen to have a bunch in their collection.
+We can pretty much guarantee that your local jeweler will not have a ton in their collection.
 You may be stuck with just one or two choices, and neither may be within your budget or preferred specs.
 Online stores have a much bigger selection.
-You'll have so many more options to choose from, so you can pick one with the qualities you want.
+You'll have so many more options to choose from, so you can pick one with all the qualities you want.

 Our favorite online store is James Allen.
 They have a sizeable selection of 3-carat diamonds at all price ranges, specs, and shapes.
 The best part is their 360-degree HD videos for every diamond in their collection.
-So you can spin them around to pick the one that appears eye-clean.
+You can spin them around to pick the one that appears eye-clean.

 Disclaimer: Opinions expressed here are those of the author's alone.
 Please support CreditDonkey on our mission to help you make savvy financial decisions.
 Our free online service is made possible through financial relationships with some of the products and services mentioned on this site.
 We may receive compensation if you shop through links in our content.